Air Conditioning & Insulation Defects in New Florida Homes

 Your Rights Under Florida Law

-If you purchased a new construction home in Florida and your AC cannot keep the home cool — whether from improper sizing, poor installation, or lack of insulation — you may be entitled to repairs and compensation.
-These issues are often covered under your builder’s warranty and can be resolved through legal action if the builder refuses to fix them.
+If you have purchased a new construction home in Florida and your AC fails to keep the home cool — whether due to improper sizing, poor installation, or lack of insulation — you may be entitled to repairs and compensation.
+These issues are often covered under your builder’s warranty and can be addressed through legal guidance if the builder refuses to resolve them.

-Contact Kagan Law today to learn how we can help you correct cooling problems and hold the builder accountable for failing to meet Florida’s construction standards.
+Contact Kagan Law today to learn how we can help you rectify cooling problems and hold the builder accountable for failing to meet Florida’s construction standards.